 Energy is produced inside of the cell, and more specifically in our mitochondria, in the form of ATP.
 Contrary to popular belief, coffee actually isn't needed for energy!
 ATP is the main energy currency of the body and how cells store energy.

-However, if the cells of our mitochondria become damaged our cells can become sluggish and produce less energy.
+However, if the cells of our mitochondria become damaged, they can become sluggish and produce less energy.

 How can we improve energy production inside of the cell?
 Glutathione!